-In the unlikely event of a catastrophe, you can perform a point in time restoration of your ClustrixDB cluster on specific databases, tables, or the entire cluster.
-This should be handled with extreme care and we highly recommend contacting Clustrix Support to assist.
+In the unlikely event of a catastrophe, you can perform a point in time restoration of your Xpand cluster on specific databases, tables, or the entire cluster.
+This should be handled with extreme care and we highly recommend contacting Xpand Support to assist.

 Before you can use Point in Time Restoration there are a few prerequisites that should be in place for your cluster:

 Stop any slave processes that could be interacting with the database(s) or table(s) that need to be restored and disable binlogging.
 This ensures that the database(s) or table(s) do not take any writes while they are being restored.
 You also do not want any of the changes you make while setting up Point in Time Restoration to replicate to any slaves, so set the sql_log_bin to false.
 Setting sql_log_bin to false is for the current transaction only, so you should include that before every operation that modifies a table, just to make sure nothing replicates unexpectedly.
 The RESTORE operations themselves do not replicate.

 sql> STOP SLAVE slave name; sql> SET sql_log_bin = 'false';

 |Optional but highly recommended - Put cluster into read only mode.|

 Restore a database (or table) from the most recent backup.
 You are going to use the lastest backup to restore the database(s) and/or table(s) that you need to recover.
 You can do this one of two ways.
 The first method is to drop the database (or table) to be restored and write the database (or table) fresh from backup like this: